Brutheron/Brutheron/README.md

 ## 🎯 I'm currently focusing on...

-Improving my skills in JavaScript, React and Next.js, and exploring more about state management, server-side rendering and static site generation.
+Improving my skills in JavaScript, React and Next.js, enough to consider myself a front-end developer

 ## 💼 Projects